cezou/PageStreamer/README.md

 ## Overview

-PageStreamer is a tool that automates streaming web pages to YouTube and other platforms.
-It sets up a headless browser environment that captures any web page and streams it to your streaming platform on a scheduled basis.
+PageStreamer is a tool that automates streaming web pages to YouTube, Twitch and other platforms.
+It sets up a headless browser environment that captures any web page and streams it to your streaming platform, designed for scheduling it.

 ## Quick Installation